Social engineering was and still remains a dangerous threat to companies. But what is it that makes these social engineering attacks so successful?

 Phishing is a scam that is in the form of an email.
 The cyber criminal will curate an email with the aim of obtaining personal information, such as bank account details and addresses.
 The email will contain malicious links or attachments that redirect the target to a fake website that looks legitimate.

-Pretexting is a type of social engineering that focuses on creating a good pretext.
+Pretexting is a type of social engineering attack that focuses on creating a good pretext.
 These type of attacks commonly take the form of a scammer who pretends they need specific information from the target, in order to confirm their identity, therefore gaining the targets personal data.

 This is another type of phishing, however, the scam takes place over the phone.
-A scammer will call the target up on the phone pretending to be from their bank or even government agency.
+A scammer will call the target up on the phone pretending to be from their bank or even from a government agency.
 They will fish for information, with the aim of retrieving your personal information to steal money or even data.

 Our desire to be helpful to everyone